everpub/openscienceprize/proposal.md

 ## Expressions of interest in this project

-We contacted the following journals and received an expression of interest in seeing a working prototype implementing the ideas of this proposal:
+We contacted the following organisations and received an expression of interest in seeing a working prototype implementing the ideas of this proposal:

 <https://github.com/betatim/openscienceprize/issues/22#issuecomment-189144172> (**place holder XXX**)